stronghandsblockchain/Bootstraps/README.md

  Botstraps are commonly used on QT Wallets to speed up the syncing specially when first time process.

-  * Locate your StrongHands Folder and delete everything that's in the folder except for these two files: wallet.dat and stronghands.conf
+  * Locate your StrongHands Folder and delete everything that's in the folder except for these two files: wallet.dat and shnd.conf

     If you don't know how to find your StrongHands or StrongHands Masternode Folder, then here's instructions below for both WINDOWS OS and MAC OS: